matsengrp/LASV-manuscript-nextstrain-dmsa/README.md

-# nextstrain.org/lassa dmsa_pred build

-For those unfamiliar with Nextstrain, we recommend checking out the [Nextstrain documentation](https://docs.nextstrain.org/en/latest/) before reading further.
+# LASV manuscript repo for nextstrain w/ `dmsa_pred`

 This repository contains a nexstrain build for the Lassa Virus, modified from the core [nextstrain.org/lassa](https://nextstrain.org/lassa) to include the analysis of deep mutational scanning data.
 The analysis is performed using the [dmsa_pred](https://github.com/matsengrp/dmsa_pred) package.
 This repo is currently set up to run the data as presented in the manuscript [Deep mutational scanning reveals functional constraints and antigenic variability of Lassa virus glycoprotein complex](https://www.biorxiv.org/content/10.1101/2024.02.05.579020v1).

+For those unfamiliar with Nextstrain, we recommend checking out the [Nextstrain documentation](https://docs.nextstrain.org/en/latest/) before reading further.

 To run the pipeline,
 install snakemake following their